Banditas231/Custom-Quests/README.md

 Some quests I found on internet and fixed/updated.

-Other quests is eddited be my (Banditas)
+Other quests is eddited be my (Banditas231)

 New quests added: Hunt animals and another for killing eAi.
 You need change reward for your likings